-As we look ahead to the reopening of campus, we're working to create a safe and healthy environment for all members of our campus community.
+As we look ahead to the reopening of campus for the spring 2021 semester, we're working to continue creating a safe and healthy environment for all members of our campus community.

 Summary of 4-Part Plan for Reopening for Faculty and Staff

 You can read the 4-Part Plan for Reopening Campus in its entirety here.

 Plan for Reopening of Administrative and Student Services Offices

 - From the President, re: Planning for Summer and Fall (February 11, 2021)

 - From the Executive Vice President, re: Campus Health and Safety (January 21, 2021)

 - From the President, re: Vaccine Distribution (January 13, 2021)